FlowFuse/website/src/blog/2023/09/modernize-your-legacy-industrial-data-part2.md

 In this article, I will dive a little deeper into the topic and discuss some of the finer details.
 I hope to demonstrate a smarter approach that can make a huge difference to data accuracy, performance and maintainability while significantly reducing developer time.
 Not only that, ending with a no-code solution.

-See the [previous article](modernize-your-legacy-industrial-data-part2.md) for the introduction and overview.

 <!--more-->

 ### Obtaining Industrial Data